praF02/anevicon/README.md

 ```

 ### Multiple receivers
-Anevicon also has functionaliy to test multiple receivers in parallel mode, thereby distributing the load on your processor cores.
+Anevicon also has the functionality to test multiple receivers in parallel mode, thereby distributing the load on your processor cores.
 To do so, just specify the `--receiver` option several times.

 ```bash
 # Test the 80 port of example.com and the 13 port of google.com in parallel